 But Wei Wuxian did not listen.
 He bent over Lan Wangji’s bleeding leg and tore up the leather of his boot, wiping away the blood till he could see exactly where exactly the skin was punctured.
-Lan Wangji felt him do so with only very distant pain; he felt swollen, feverish, as if something were burning in him and turning his lungs to ashes.
+Lan Wangji felt him do so with only very distant pain; he felt swollen, feverish, as if something were boiling in him and filling up his lungs hotly.

 “I’ll stop as soon as I’m done,” Wei Wuxian answered with a frown.
-Indeed his hands were quick: as soon as he saw enough, he spread the medicine over the gashes, his fingers barely grazing Lan Wangji’s skin.
+Indeed his hands were quick: as soon as he wiped enough skin clean, he spread the medicine over the gashes, his fingers barely grazing Lan Wangji’s leg.
 He raised his head when he was done, grinning.
 “See?
 No harm done.
 You can just tell them you did by yourself.”

 Lan Wangji did not answer.
 He did not say what he was thinking—that when people learned of them being trapped in a cave together, it would not matter whether they came out dead or alive.